chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 ## `andThen` Pro Plus Super TI

-Everything works fine yet.
+Everything works fine so far.
 However, there's still one problem we haven't resolved.
 To explain, let's start from defining a `read` function in the `WorldChanger` style:

 ```haskell
 -- Library code